kxie95/kxie95.github.io/_posts/2019-05-08-angular-notes.md

 # Directives
 - **Attribute directives**: Normal HTML attribute, only affects that element they are added to.
 - **Structural directives**: Noraml HTML attribute with a leading *.
 Removes/adds DOM elements.

+When creating attribtue directives you should use `[]` around the name of the selector.

+When accessing the DOM, you should use the Renderer class because Angular can run in other environments where there might not be a DOM (eg. Service Workers).